The Importance of Being On Time

 When you schedule phone calls, always be clear about who’s responsible for initiating the call.
 When you don’t know who is initiating the call, then accept the responsibility and make the call at the scheduled time.
 This puts you in control.

 If you are the person responsible for initiating the call, what kind of impression will you make?
-Will it be positive, neutral or negative?
-If you want to really gain the edge in life, take advantage of all opportunities to make a positive impression on others.
+Will it be positive, neutral, or negative?
+If you want to really gain an edge in life, take advantage of all opportunities to make a positive impression on others.

 - Negative Impression—If you call more than five minutes early or more than five minutes late, you run the risk of making a negative impression.